 According to the American Academy of Pediatrics (AAP), a baby older than 12 months may consume whole cow milk as part of a balanced diet consisting of solid foods, such as whole-grains, fruits, vegetables, pulses, dairy, and meat (3).
 This recommendation is made after the introduction of solids to the baby’s diet.

 If your baby has sensitivity, intolerance, or allergy to cow milk-based formula or has other allergies that may affect their digestive development, consult a pediatrician before introducing cow milk.

 It is a parental choice whether or not to transition to cow milk.
 You might want to try various other beverages and skip cow milk.
 But if you choose to move to cow milk, understand that weaning is a gradual process that happens over several weeks (4).
 Take the following measures when transitioning a baby older than 12 months to whole milk.

 - Replace one feed of formula in a day with whole cow milk.
-You may also consider replacing a feed of breast milk if your baby is mostly breastfed.
+You may also consider substituting a breastfeeding session with a bottle of whole cow milk if your baby is mostly breastfed.

 - Begin by introducing a cup (8fl.oz.) of whole milk in a feed.
 Serve whole milk in a sippy cup to reduce the risk of tooth decay associated with prolonged use of milk bottles.